jinhyun6/lovary/frontend/README.md

 # Lovary Frontend

-Vue 3 + TypeScript frontend for Lovary - Couple Diary App
+Vue 3 + TypeScript frontend for Lovary - Daily moments with your loved one

 Built with love 💕